Betterment Review: Pros, Cons, and How This Robo Advisor Stacks Up to The Competition

 How Does Betterment Work?

-Like most robo-advisors, Betterment uses modern portfolio theory to determine asset allocation.
+Like most robo advisors, Betterment uses modern portfolio theory to determine asset allocation, attempting to maximize your return regardless of your level of risk.
 It then invests across 12 asset classes in its standard portfolio.
 This portfolio automatically rebalances to keep your risk profile in-line with your goals and personal financial situation.

 By using ETFs, Betterment keeps underlying investment costs low, which keeps costs from eating away at your wealth over time.
 The company’s platform also lets you track different financial goals, and lets you know if you’re on track each time you log in.